Alexander Dvoinykh

 Alexander Dvoinykh is under personal sanctions introduced by the European Union, the United Kingdom, the USA, Canada, Switzerland, Australia, Ukraine, New Zealand, for ratifying the decisions of the "Treaty of Friendship, Cooperation and Mutual Assistance between the Russian Federation and the Donetsk People's Republic and between the Russian Federation and the Luhansk People's Republic" and providing political and economic support for Russia's annexation of Ukrainian territories.

 Biography

-Alexander Dvoinykh was born on 19 January 1984 in Sergiyev Posad.
+Alexander Vladimirovich Dvoinykh was born on 19 January 1984 in Sergiyev Posad.
 In 2006, he graduated from the Moscow Polytechnic University.
 In 2016, he also received a degree from the Russian Presidential Academy of National Economy and Public Administration.
 From 2009 to 2011, he was the deputy of the Council of Deputies of the urban settlement of Sergiev Posad of the 2nd convocation.
 On 4 December 2011, he was elected deputy of the Moscow Oblast Duma from the Sergiyev Posad okrug.
-On 30 September 2021, he became the senator from the Moscow City Duma.
+On 30 September 2021, he became the senator from the Moscow Oblast Duma.